Skip to content

 if (!selected[i] && !duplicated.contains(choice)) {

-// Attempt: make a choice, update the state
+// Attempt: make choice, update state

-duplicated.add(choice); // Record selected element values
+duplicated.add(choice); // Record the selected element value

 selected[i] = true;